mvysny/vaadin-on-kotlin/docs/guides/grids.md

 The `columnFor()` will set the column header automatically, by converting `dateOfBirth` camelCase to `Date Of Birth` Human Friendly format.
 It will also use the default renderer/converter pair which simply calls `.toString()` on any value of that particular property.
 The column is also by default sortable.
-To override this behavior, you can provide a configuration block to the `addColumnFor()` function which will allow you to configure the column further (simply by calling setters/methods on the `Grid.Column` receiver).
+To override this behavior, you can provide a configuration block to the `columnFor()` function which will allow you to configure the column further (simply by calling setters/methods on the `Grid.Column` receiver).

 The `columnFor()` function is tailored towards creating columns bound to a bean property.
 If you wish to create columns not backed by